 The Sigge’s Payak is hosted by Callaghan Valley Cross Country (CVXC), a working cooperative of clubs in the Sea to Sky Corridor, whose executive members come together to organize the loppet, as well as high level events such as the Haywood Ski Nationals and Haywood NorAms.

 We need all kinds of volunteers to help with the 2018 event.
 No experience is required; any necessary training will be provided at the start of the shift.
 Just bring appropriate clothing and a great attitude!
 We will need volunteers for the loppet events on Saturday (February 24) plus a few volunteers to help with setup the day before on the Friday.
-All volunteers are fed a tasty lunch, and are eligible for great draw prizes from the event sponsors.
+All volunteers are fed a tasty lunch, and the first 100 volunteers to register on Zone4 will receive a reversible P’ayak toque.

 Click here to view a description of the types of volunteer positions at a cross country ski event.